 1 Timothy is a letter of Paul written to his spiritual son and fellow-worker Timothy about how he had to do these things.
 In it we read what is most important for a pastor:

-- A pastor has to guard the right doctrine: “remain at Ephesus so that you may charge certain persons not to teach any different doctrine” (1:3).
+- A pastor has to guard the right doctrine: “remain at Ephesus so that you may charge certain persons not to teach any different doctrine” (1 Timothy 1:3).

-- A pastor should show love and should build up love in the lives of the church members: “The aim of our charge is love that issues from a pure heart and a good conscience and a sincere faith” (1:5)
+- A pastor should show love and should build up love in the lives of the church members: “The aim of our charge is love that issues from a pure heart and a good conscience and a sincere faith” (1 Timothy 1:5)

-- A pastor should pray a lot: “First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all people” (2:1).
+- A pastor should pray a lot: “First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all people” (1 Timothy 2:1).

-- A pastor should organise the church (chapter 3).
+- A pastor should organize the church (1 Timothy 3).

-- A pastor should train himself in godliness (4:7).
+- A pastor should train himself in godliness (1 Timothy 4:7).

-- A pastor should read the Bible for the church to hear; apply the Bible text to the lives of the hearers; and explain what the text means: “devote yourself to the public reading of Scripture, to exhortation, to teaching” (4:13).
+- A pastor should read the Bible for the church to hear; apply the Bible text to the lives of the hearers; and explain what the text means: “devote yourself to the public reading of Scripture, to exhortation, to teaching” (1 Timothy 4:13).

-- A pastor should take care of the church members, helping them in their spiritual lives, but also help them with practical life issues that they are facing (chapter 5).
+- A pastor should take care of the church members, helping them in their spiritual lives, but also help them with practical life issues that they are facing (1 Timothy 5).

-- A pastor should maintain church discipline: “As for those who persist in sin, rebuke them in the presence of all, so that the rest may stand in fear” (5:20).
+- A pastor should maintain church discipline: “As for those who persist in sin, rebuke them in the presence of all, so that the rest may stand in fear” (1 Timothy 5:20).

-While Paul clearly states that those who lead the church spiritually should be supported by the church (5:17-18), this does not mean that all pastors should be fulltime employed in church work.
+While Paul clearly states that those who lead the church spiritually should be supported by the church (1 Timothy 5:17-18), this does not mean that all pastors should be full-time employed in church work.
 In many cases teaching elders, shepherd-teachers, or pastors (whatever term you use) will have a job on the side to make their own living, but are also partly supported by the church in gratitude for the spiritual blessings they receive.

-For the church it is important to display the understanding that “the labourer deserves his wages” (5:18).
-For the pastor it is important to show the church members that he is more interested in spiritual blessings than in material blessings, and that it is true in his own life what Paul wrote to Timothy: “But if we have food and clothing, with these we will be content” (6:8).
+For the church it is important to display the understanding that “the laborer deserves his wages” (1 Timothy 5:18).
+For the pastor it is important to show the church members that he is more interested in spiritual blessings than in material blessings, and that it is true in his own life what Paul wrote to Timothy: “But if we have food and clothing, with these we will be content” (1 Timothy 6:8).